Survey definitions and methodology of the survey

 Data reliability measures

-CMHC does not publish a statistic if its reliability is too low or if publication of a statistic would violate confidentiality rules.
-The ability to publish an estimate is generally determined by its statistical reliability.
-As indicated earlier, CMHC currently uses the coefficient of variation.
+CMHC doesn’t publish a statistic if its reliability is too low or if the publication of a statistic would violate confidentiality rules.
+The ability to publish an estimate is determined by its statistical reliability.
+As indicated earlier, CMHC currently uses the coefficient of variation (CV).

 A letter code representing the statistical reliability for each estimate is provided to indicate the data reliability.
 The coefficient of variation of an estimate is defined as both the: